Adam-Of-Earth/simple_shell/README.md

 # Project 0x15 - Simple Shell

 Welcome to the repository for the **HAASH**, or **H**olberton, **A**dam, & **A**lex **Sh**ell.
-This is the final project for the first trimester of the Holberton New Haven curriculum, working in C to assemble our own simple shell, replicating the methodologies by which the original **sh** shell operates, but without the memory leaks.
+This is the final project for the first trimester of the Holberton New Haven curriculum, working in C to assemble our own simple shell, replicating the methodologies by which the original **sh** shell operates, but without the memory leaks that may come in tow.

 ## Getting Started